 I am a Lecturer in Digital Creativity and UX Design in the School of Design and Creative Arts at Loughborough University.
 My research interests sit at the crossroads of HCI, Social Computing and Heritage Studies - especially in the studying and reflection of the design considerations that support heritage appreciation, enhance engagement, and increase the sharing of knowledge in a cross-cultural setting.

-Since 2020, I started a Postdoctoral Researcher position in Digital Archaeology and Heritage at Bournemouth University.
-My role was to contribute to exploring potential collaborative research opportunities and grants in different subjects and with multiple departments.
-After this, I was a Research Fellow in Participatory Research Communication Design in the School of Design at the University of Leeds.
-I utilised participatory action research (PAR) as the main method to explore the use of interactivity to reach out to different audiences and demonstrate how art-based projects tackle societal challenges through online exhibitions in a Horizon 2020 research project titled 'Acting on the Margins: Arts as Social Sculpture (AMASS)’.
-Currently, I am a Lecturer in Innovation and Emerging Technology in the Innovation School at Glasgow School of Art.
+Previously, I held the position of Postdoctoral Researcher in Digital Archaeology and Heritage at Bournemouth University, I contributed to exploring potential collaborative research opportunities and grants in different subjects and with multiple departments.
+After this, I went on to undertake a Research Fellow position in Participatory Research Communication Design in the School of Design at the University of Leeds.
+I utilised Participatory Action Research as the main method to explore the use of interactivity to reach out to different audiences and demonstrate how art-based projects tackle societal challenges through online exhibitions in a Horizon 2020 research project titled 'Acting on the Margins: Arts as Social Sculpture (AMASS)'.
+Prior to joining Loughborough University, I was a lecturer in Emerging Technology and subject lead for the MDes Future Heritage Design programme at the Glasgow School of Art.